 The Quaternary amber-bearing accumulations can be detected in the sediments relocated by the glacier and post-glacier rivers from degraded Tertiary deposits, mainly the chłapowsko-sambijska delta sediments.
 The amber concentrations are also encountered on the Baltic beaches from Kołobrzeg to the eastern border of Poland on the Vistula Spit where amber occur in beach fossil sediments and on recent beaches.

-According to the information collected by PGI-NRI from Marshals of Lubelskie, Pomorskie, Warmińsko-Mazurskie and Zachodniopomorskie Voivodeships in 2018 there were the following amounts of amber exploited during geological works under the approved geological works projects: 424.49 kilograms in the area of Pomorskie Voivodeship, 239.52 kilograms in the area of Lubelskie Voivodeship and 18.0 kilograms in the area of Zachodniopomorskie Voivodeship.
+According to the information collected by PGI-NRI from Marshals of Lubelskie, Pomorskie, Warmińsko-Mazurskie and Zachodniopomorskie Voivodeships in 2019 there were the following amounts of amber exploited during geological works under the approved geological works projects: 227 kilograms in the area of Pomorskie Voivodeship, 196.95 kilograms in the area of Lubelskie Voivodeship and 74.0 kilograms in the area of Zachodniopomorskie Voivodeship.
+In the area of Warmińsko-Mazurskie Voivodeship in 2019 the amber was not obtained during the prospecting-exploring geological works.

-Moreover, the collected information show that there were 4 geological works projects approved in Lubelskie Voivodeship (in the vicinities of Górka Lubartowska and Niedźwiada), whereas 5 projects were still valid (in the vicinities of Brzeźnica Książęca, Działyń, Górka Lubartowska, Juliopol, Leszkowice, Niedźwiada and Zabiele).
-In Zachodniopomorskie Voivodeship there were 3 new geological works projects approved (all of them in the vicinities of Budzieszowice) and 6 projects kept their validity (the vicinities of Babigoszcz, Budzieszewice, Rarwino, Stawno, Szumiąca).
-There were 4 new geological works projects for the searching and exploration of amber deposits accepted in Pomorskie Voivodeship.
+Moreover, the collected information show that there were 3 new geological works projects approved in Lubelskie Voivodeship (in the vicinities of Brzeźnica Leśna, Górka Lubartowska and Niedźwiada), whereas 1 project approved in 2018 was still valid (in the vicinities of Górka Lubartowska).
+Moreover, there was 1 valid, active geological works project for prospecting and documenting of sands, amber and glauconite in Niedźwiada.
+The project was approved by the decision of the Minister of the Environment.
+In Zachodniopomorskie Voivodeship no new geological works projects was approved, whereas 9 projects kept their validity (the vicinities of Babigoszcz, Budzieszewice, Rarwino, Stawno, Szumiąca).
+There were 7 new geological works projects for the prospecting and exploration of amber deposits accepted in Pomorskie Voivodeship.
+In turn, the Marshal of Warmińsko-Mazurskie Voivodeship did not issue any new decision approving the geological works project for the prospecting and exploration of amber deposits.

-The amount of amber collected on the Baltic beaches is estimated at 5-6 tonnes per year.
+Additionally, it is estimated (however the assessment is very approximate) that the amount of amber collected on the Baltic beaches is of 5-6 tonnes per year.

 Table 1 shows the current state of identification and management of resources of amber in Poland.